SPM-BossBaby/BOSS/Login_README.md

 <br><img src="icons\MUbios.png" width="100">

 ## Flow
-1. User enters username and password into login page.
+1. User enters userid and password into login page.
 2. User checks "Remember me" checkbox.
 3. User clicks "Login" button.
-   1. The username and password is authenticated through JSON web service.
+   1. The userid and password is authenticated through JSON web service.
    2. If unsuccessful, show "Please enter a valid username and password.".
-   3. If successful, store username in session variable and direct to landing page.
+   3. If successful, store userid in session variable and direct to landing page.

 ## Assignments